MicrosoftDocs/architecture-center/docs/aws-professional/eks-to-aks/node-pools-content.md

 To re-enable the cluster autoscaler on an existing cluster, use `az aks nodepool update`, specifying the `--enable-cluster-autoscaler`, `--min-count`, and `--max-count` parameters.

-For more information about how to use the cluster autoscaler per node pool, see [Automatically scale a cluster to meet application demands on Azure Kubernetes Service (AKS)](/azure/aks/cluster-autoscaler).
+For more information about how to use the cluster autoscaler for individual node pools, see [Automatically scale a cluster to meet application demands on Azure Kubernetes Service (AKS)](/azure/aks/cluster-autoscaler).

 ## Updates and upgrades